 Reading Gems

 Reading Gems is a whole school reading strategy that aims to teach children to take pleasure in reading by themselves, listening to someone else read, and sharing texts with adults and other children.
 Different and specific key skills are taught explicitly to the children through discussions about texts, teacher modelling and opportunities to answer questions independently or with support where needed.
-Each new reading skill is allocated a colour-coded ‘gem’.
-Every week, children focus on a certain reading gem and learn strategies to help them develop that particular skill.
+Each gem represents a specific skill, all of which are needed to become confident, fluent readers.
+Children are introduced to the gems/skills during shared reading where appropriate.
+We know that the teaching of reading should include more than teaching specific reading skills.
+It is vital that they develop a love of reading, an understanding of texts, and a wide repertoire of strategies and skills that will last a lifetime.
+The One Education Reading Gems is an approach to teaching reading which ensures all aspects of reading are embedded across the curriculum.

 Early Years and Key Stage One:

 Alongside daily phonics, children in EYFS are immersed in a range of texts on a regular basis.
 Stories are used as a vehicle to engage children in their weekly topic sessions.
-Weekly reading sessions involve sharing and discussing texts with an adult in small groups, opportunities to self-select texts and look at them with a buddy or individually, and individual reading with adult support.
+Weekly reading sessions involve sharing and discussing texts with an adult in small groups (Guided Reading), opportunities to self-select texts and look at them with a buddy or individually, and individual reading with adult support.
 This encourages children to enjoy a variety of texts and to practise decoding skills regularly.
-Reading Gems in Year 1 initially follows a similar pattern to EYFS, allowing the children to develop their decoding skills and to develop a love of reading.
-They continue to develop the five key skills that are introduced in EYFS.
-In Year 2, this strategy continues and children are gradually introduced to a weekly ‘treasure chest’, where they have an opportunity to put all their skills into practice by answering questions that require them to draw on all of their learned skills.
 As the children progress through Year 2, they will move away from small group guided reading sessions, to whole class reading sessions.

 The diagram below shows the key skills taught in EYFS and KS1.
 In addition to the ‘enjoy’ and ‘decode’ umbrella skills that are taught implicitly in every reading session, five other key skills are taught: